fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 ### Reverse proxies
 <a name="ReverseProxies"> </a>

 A reverse proxy (RP) server has no Skype for Business Server role, but is an essential component of an Edge Server deployment.
-A reverse proxy allows external users to:
+A reverse proxy allows guests to:

 - connect to meetings or dial-in conferences using simple URLs.